owulveryck/blog/content/post/cucumber.md

 #### Opening remarks

 All my previous posts were about choreography, deployment, topology, and more recently about an attempt to include _AI_ in those systems.
-This post is a bit apart, because I'm facing a new challenge in my work which is to implement BDD in a _CI_ chain.
+This post is a bit apart, because I'm facing a new challenge in my job which is to implement BDD in a _CI_ chain.
 Therefore, I'm using this blog as a reminder of what I did personally.
 The following of the _Markov_ saga will come again later.

 # Introduction

-Wikipedia defines the contract like this:
+Wikipedia defines the word contract like this:

 > A contract is a voluntary arrangement between two or more parties that is enforceable at law as a binding legal agreement.